Any hunter knows that having wet feet just plain sucks – having a cold, wet feet sucks even more.

 The boot features the UltraDry construction which combines a moisture management lining with waterproof components.
 This gives you a dry, long-lasting comfort.
 The RPM technology boasts a breakthrough composite material that greatly reduces the weight of the boot.

-A worthy alternative to the Pronghorn at around the same price range.
+A worthy alternative to the Pronghorn at around the same budget.

 If you prefer a more traditional pair of rubber hunting boots, the Lacrosse Men’s Alphaburly Pro 18” 1600G Hunting Boot is worth checking out.